Supported Sets -- A New Foundation For Nominal Sets And Automata: Name Abstraction and de Bruijn indices

+In the present paper, we define an abstraction functor on supported sets for which we require the set of atoms to be a countably infinite set.
+This functor in fact has a lifting to nominal sets and the lifting is (naturally isomorphic to) the above abstraction functor $\Abs\colon \Nom\to\Nom $ on nominal sets.

 The definition of $\Abs$ makes use of the $\Perm(\A)$-action to capture $\alpha$-equivalence.
-When defining abstraction as a functor on supported sets, we do not have renaming available, and so we use de Bruijn indices, when introducing abstraction.
-Here, we make heavy use of the bijection $\rho\colon \N\to \A$ from \autoref{assCountable}. \begin{definition} The functor $\B\colon \Supp{\A}\to\Supp{\A}$ sends a supported set $X$ to the same set $\B X = X$ but with a different support function.
-To distinguish elements of $X$ and $\B X$, we write $\bind x\in \B X$ for $x\in X$ (i.e.~$x$ is under the nameless binder $\lambda$).
-The support on $\B X$ is defined by the map
+When introducing abstraction as a functor directly on supported sets, we do not have renaming available, and so we use de Bruijn indices via the bijection $\rho\colon \N\to \A$ (\autoref{assCountable}). \begin{definition} The \emph{de Bruijn functor} $\B\colon \Supp{\A}\to\Supp{\A}$ sends a supported set $X$ to the same set $\B X = X$ but with a different support function.
+To distinguish elements of $X$ and $\B X$, we write $\bind x\in \B X$ for $x\in X$ (i.e.~$\lambda$ is a nameless binder).
+The support on $\B X$ is